phalcon-orphanage/docs/ja/api/Phalcon_Mvc_Model_MetaData_Strategy_Annotations.rst

 public *array*  **getColumnMaps** ()

-Read the model's column map, this can't be infered
+Read the model's column map, this can't be inferred